1957 UC Riverside Highlanders football team

-The 1957 UC Riverside Highlanders football team represented the University of California, Riverside as an independent during the 1957 NCAA College Division football season.
+The 1957 UC Riverside Highlanders football team represented the University of California, Riverside as an independent during the 1957 college football season.
 Led by second-year head coach Carl Selin, UC Riverside compiled a record of 1–4–1.
 The team was outscored by its opponents 157 to 63 for the season.
 The Highlanders played home games at UCR Athletic Field in Riverside, California.